petetak/hugogiraudel.github.com/collections/article/2013-01-17-blog-changes.md

 title: "Blog changes"
 ---

-> **Edit** (January 22nd, 2013): I did a lot of changes after writing this post notably regarding SEO, performances and accessibility.
+> **Edit (2013/01/22):** I did a lot of changes after writing this post notably regarding SEO, performances and accessibility.
 Be sure you read about it!

 Hi guys!
 It’s now been two months since I launched the new and active version of hugogiraudel.com and I took the opportunity to make a few changes.
 Let me introduce them, hoping you find them cool. :)